ravecrocker/LoE-PrivateServer/README.md

 <h3>List of scenes</h3>
 To use with the command "load scene".
 PM-Lvl1 is the Pony Muncher game (Pac Man).
-If you land in the void after loading a scene, try "move 0 0 0" (and either add an issue on GitHub or complain at mlpfightingismagic@gmail.com)
+If you land in the void after loading a scene, try "/stuck" in the chat (and either add an issue on GitHub or complain at mlpfightingismagic@gmail.com)
 - PonyVille
 - SugarCubeCorner
 - GemMines